Penn State's Switch from Coal to Natural Gas

-How is Penn State going to get the new gas it will need?
+How does Penn State get the new gas it needs?

-To accommodate the increase in natural gas demand, Columbia Gas of Pennsylvania will upgrade its natural gas service to the plant.
-It plans to install a new gas line across the University Park campus.
+To accommodate the increase in natural gas demand, Columbia Gas of Pennsylvania upgraded its natural gas service to the plant.
+It installed a new gas line across the University Park campus.

 Is this a new type of pipeline?